 Commercial office tenants want workspaces that increase employee productivity and morale.
-What’s more, tenants want their spaces to reflect their brand and company culture.
+Furthermore, tenants want these offices to reflect their brand and company culture.
 And they want offices that help attract and retain high-performing employees.
-In the current CRE market, landlords must therefore offer more amenities and more flexible spaces for commercial tenants.

 - Today’s Commercial Building Construction Trends